basinghse/splashify/README.md

 - [x] **Challenge:** Displaying trending words from the Unsplash API.
 - **Solution:** Fetched the trending topics using the Unsplash API and displayed them as clickable buttons that update the search query.

+## Limitations

-- [ ] **Challenge:** When selecting the 'popular searches' buttons - sometimes it won't load the selected search
+Splashify was deemed to be a similar or competing site to [Unsplash](unsplash.com) and as such will no longer be upgraded to a production application.
+This means that: it's behaviour was deemed to beWhen selecting the 'popular searches' buttons - sometimes thit won't load the selected search
+- API requests will be limited to 50 per hour
+- Upon reaching the API requests limit:
-- This appears to be due to the API fetching limitation.
-Once it hits the limit, the site may fluctuate between images it has already published, as it cannot fetch any new images.
+  - The site may fluctuate between images that have already been published, as it cannot fetch any new images
-- It also appears that if the popular searches are clicked one after another, sometimes the second button will not change the images, and due to that, the next button selections will produce the images for the previous search e.g. Nature selection - successful; Architecture selection - unsuccessful; Travel selection - will now show Architecture images; Food selection - will now display Travel images; etc. The **solution** to this is to keep interchanging between the different buttons until the images correspond with the correct buttons.
-I believe this will be resolved with a higher limit on API fetching through Unsplash API Production account.

-- [ ] **Challenge:** New search keys producing some of the same images and/or lack of new images
-- This issue relates to the limit on API requests which is currently at 50 per hour as the Unsplash API Production application is pending.
-This means that there may be times where the program will be forced to use images previously used as it cannot fetch for new images due to the limitation.
-This should be resolved when upgraded to Unsplash API Production account.
+  - Selecting a trending topic may not result in any change in imagery or may produce the result from the previous topic selected (1 step behind your selections)